Jeet-Majumdar/live/_posts/2021-08-02-MCT_theory.md

 Glass transition temperature (T<sub>g</sub>) is this temperature at which if we suddenly cool a liquid, viscosity exceeds a value of 10<sup>12</sup> Pa.s, or the structural relaxation time (τ) exceeds 100 s.
 The question that puzzled researchers were, how the viscosity (which is definitely related to some time scale of motion) show such dramatic change within the time of cooling without letting the average structure to change almost by any amount.
 Another interesting unknown quantity was the different timescale of motions associated with the phenomena of this glass transition.
 How are they related to the thermodynamic variables and what made them different for different particle size and composition.
 The answers to the above questions can be partially explained by MCT.

 For the impatient ones: the MCT predicts the dynamic, given time-independent information as input [namely, static structure factor (S(k)) and bulk density $\rho$].
-One needs to solve the MCT equation itteratively in order to get the solution under some assumption.
+One needs to solve the MCT equation iteratively in order to get the solution under some assumption.
 (Why assumption?
 Well, as it will turn out that the exact MCT equation is impossible to solve otherwise!)

 Let's have some realisation through numbers and figures.
 A normal liquid has a viscosity of about 10<sup>-3</sup> Pa.s, whereas the viscosity of a glassy solid is about 10<sup>12</sup> Pa.s.
 The structure of the material in different phases is given in the following figure: